usmaanalii/ceros-tech-test/README.md

     -   While jumping, the skier should be able to jump over some obstacles:
         -   Rocks can be jumped over
         -   Trees can NOT be jumped over

+-   **Future Considerations**

+    All products evolve over time.
+In the future, our game will have many more obstacles to crash into or interact with.
+    Some of them may be animated as well, we're just waiting for our design department to provide the assets.
+Please make sure your code is written in a way that will make it easy to add these future features.

 -   **Documentation:**